NOKOLat/SBUS/README.md

 # SBUS
 ## Methods
 ### uint8_t *getReceiveBufferPtr()
-Return a pointer for the receive buffer.
+Return a pointer to the receive buffer.
 ### int16_t getData(const uint8_t channel)
 Return a value of the specified channel given in an argument.
 ### const SBUS_DATA &getData()